 There was no validation of the GFED4s product.
 Zhang et al. (2018) demonstrate the limitations of the 'small fire boosting' approach for two Asian regions dominated by small agricultural fires.
-One the one hand, a substantial fraction of very small fires remains omitted because they fall below the detection limit of the MODIS active fire product.
-One the other hand, the boosting introduces substantial commission errors along with false active fires.
+One the one hand, a substantial fraction of very small fires remains omitted because they fall below the detection limit of the MODIS HS product.
+One the other hand, the boosting introduces substantial commission errors along with false HSs.